bs-community/blessing-skin-manual/man/en/ui-text.md

 If you need to modify the text in other languages, please switch the site language first.
 For example, if you want to modify a text in English, you need to switch to the English page first, and then modify it.
 Just modifying the text in one language will not affect the content in other languages.

-## Modify existing entry
+## Modify Existing Entry

-In the list on the "Multilingual" page, select the item you want to modify, and click the "Modify" button to modify the text content in the pop-up prompt window.
+In the list on the "Internationalization" page, select the item you want to modify, and click the "Modify" button to modify the text content in the pop-up prompt window.

 If you need to modify the text in other languages, please switch the site language first.

 Note that only the text content of the entry can be modified, not the grouping or the key.

-## delete entry
+## Delete Entry

 When you want to restore a text to the default value of Blessing Skin, just delete the entry.

 ::: warning
-Note: When an entry is deleted, the content of the entry in all languages ​​will be deleted at the same time.
+When an entry is deleted, it will be deleted in all languages at the same time.
 :::

 ## Text rendered by JavaScript